Luchador/GUD/tools/geditor/docs/DOOR_SHADOWS.md

 onto that new ROM before export.
 Existing Door Shadows automatically use the finer coordinates; their saved format and editor controls are unchanged, so rebuilding GEditor or recreating the objects is unnecessary for this update.

+The **Door Shadow collision** patch also changes only the runtime.
+Perform a clean GUD build, then rebase the project onto that ROM and export.
+Existing Door Shadows gain collision automatically; no editor rebuild, format change or object recreation is required.

 ## Implementation and checks